kimond/gobgift/README.md

 Gobgift
 =======

-Application to simplify your gifts lists.
+An application to simplify your wish lists management with many groups or families.